Danny Lockin

 Daniel Joseph Lockin (July 13, 1943 – August 21, 1977) was an American actor and dancer who appeared on stage, television, and film.
 He was best known for his portrayal of the character Barnaby Tucker in the 1969 film Hello, Dolly!.

-In August 1977, Lockin was stabbed over 100 times by a man he met in a Garden Grove, California bar.
-In September 1978, his killer was convicted of voluntary manslaughter and sentenced to a four-year prison term.

 Early life

 Born in Hawaii, Lockin was raised in Omaha, Nebraska.
 He began dancing professionally at area fairs at the age of eight.
 His act co-starred Neal Reynolds, an African American boy with whom he would tap dance, tell jokes, pantomime, and do impressions of famous people.

 During his junior year in high school, Lockin's family moved to Anaheim, California, where he graduated from Rancho Alamitos High School.
 He was cast in leading juvenile roles in regional productions of Gypsy: A Musical Fable, The Music Man, and Time for Everything.
 After graduation, he immediately began working as a professional actor and dancer.